tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-restrict.md

-    delete    Delete a restriction on directory [aliases: del, remove, rm] get       Retrieve information about a directory restriction [aliases: show] help      Print this message or the help of the given subcommand(s) set       Set a restriction [aliases: put]
+    delete    Delete a restriction on directory [aliases: del, remove, rm] get       Retrieve information about a directory restriction [aliases: show] help      Print this message or the help of the given subcommand(s) list      List restrictions in an API, or across all APIs [aliases: ls] set       Set a restriction [aliases: put]

 ```